Co-working is for those strictly for those who are young, starting out and working in an unstructured work environment.

 As someone who has been in the game for a while now — we opened our first co-working space in 2010 — I have seen the change firsthand.

 Each year, we survey our members to find out how we’re doing — and how they’re doing.
 This year’s survey came back with a clear message about the health of the co-working community.
-In short, co-working spaces are proving to be economic engines that produce prosperity for owners, employees and service providers alike.
+In short, shared office spaces are proving to be economic engines that produce prosperity for owners, employees and service providers alike.
 Below are some recent findings that shatter the perceptions of co-working spaces.

 Not just for solo artists.